 Consequences of Poor Environmental Monitoring

 Good environmental monitoring allows for the interception of problems early or before they happen.
-For example, a positive contamination test allows the laboratory to minimize the window of damage.
+For example, a positive or suspect test result allows the laboratory to minimize the window of damage.
 Otherwise, this contaminant or other detected problem could have far-reaching consequences.
 For this reason, it is vital for environmental monitoring to be performed regularly and consistently in a defined protocol.
 Labs will apply data trending to anticipate issues.
 For example, alerts can be set to include test results (e.g. presumptive positive) and data trends (e.g. 3 points rising).

 - Is there an issue with a particular batch?